Thavarshan/fetch-php/README.md

     return $request->withHeader('X-Custom-Header', 'Value');
 }));

-// Create a singleton instance of Guzzle client with middleware
+// Create a Guzzle client with middleware
 $client = new Client([
     'handler' => $stack,
     'base_uri' => 'https://jsonplaceholder.typicode.com',
     'timeout' => 10.0,
-    // Other default options
 ]);

-// Pass the Guzzle client into the fetch function via options
+// Pass the custom Guzzle client into the fetch function via options
 $response = fetch('/todos/1', [
     'client' => $client
 ]);

-// The Guzzle client instance will now be reused across multiple fetch calls
+// The custom Guzzle client will only be used for this request
 $response2 = fetch('/todos/2', [
     'client' => $client
 ]);